Characters: Mass Effect 3 Party Members

 - Fish out of Temporal Water: He was in stasis for 50,000 years.

 - The Friend Nobody Likes: He seems to piss off almost everybody in the crew, especially Liara, but they keep him around because he is a useful source of knowledge about the Protheans and an excellent combatant.
 Eventually they do start getting along a little better when Liara realizes she needs to stop judging him by what she assumed Protheans were like.
+By Citadel, he's more or less integrated into the group, finding a niche alongside the more bloodthirsty members like Wrex.

 - Galactic Conqueror: The original plan was to hide a million Protheans in stasis to wait out the harvest, then leave Eden Prime and force the primitives to fight against the Reapers when the time comes.
 The Reapers screwed that plan up, so he's a conqueror without an army.